Police brutality by country: Hungary

 Hungarian Spectrum blogger Eva S. Bologh suggest that rather than acting reactively, Hungary should work to improve their police training programs and work to provide ongoing training and assessments to ensure that police officers in the Rendőrség, are competent and fair in their ethical judgements when it comes to the proportionality of a crime or situation and the use of force.
 The requirements to become a police officer in Hungary are to graduate from high school, pass a matriculation exam, and complete two years in the police academy.
 Compared to other countries around the world, the two-year program is shorter than Denmark's (3-year program), and longer than Australia's (33-week program) and the United States' (18 weeks).
 The current two-year program is quite lengthy, however, time is not the issue.
 Most of what the Hungarian police academy teaches is academic theory and not much on practice.
-If practical work was given more attention in the Hungarian police academy, the number of police brutality incidents will likely decrease.
+If practical work was given more attention in the Hungarian police academy, the number of police brutality incidents would likely decrease.